benshimonz/V1/README.md

 - An optional condition on the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - for each assignment combination to the _S1_ entities, expressed by an equation (e.g. '> 30')
 - A condition, an aggregation tag, or both - must be presented

+- The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
+Similarly, the visual notation for the entities directly right of the aggregation is '→'.
+When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' instead of '{_et_, _et_}'

 **L4 filters assignments to _S1_ entities - to only those for which the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - satisfy the condition.**

-- The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
-Similarly, the visual notation for the entity directly right of the aggregation is '→' instead of '_et_'.
-The visual notation for both is 'pair' (as in 'per pair') or 'pairs' (as in '5 pairs with...') instead of '{_et_, _et_}'.

 _**Q116:** Any person who owns horses of no more than 3 colors_